isaacaguilar97/you-in-nba/Readme.md

 **PROJECT DESCRIPTION**
 The purpose of this project is to create a Dashboard in Streamlit that helps anyone interested in improving their basketball skills, know where to focus their training based on their heigth, weight, and current skills compared to the 2023 NBA players.

+**CONTENT**
+NBA_project.ipynb: Where all the code resides
+feedback: Folder with text files containg peer feedback to improve the project process
+data: Folder with tables containing saved data from API .gitignore: files I don't want to show up in my repository

 **DATA SUMMARY**
 Season: 2023
 NBA teams: 11